lextm/jekyll-theme-chirpy/_posts/2017-5-14-the-stupid-story-of-installing-monodevelop-7.md

 Hope it helps you out when you attempt the same.

-BTW, I went and voted on “Visual Studio for Linux” feature [here](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/18433768-visual-studio-for-linux-os).
-If that’s Microsoft’s solution to the MonoDevelop 7 mess, I wish it can be there ASAP.
+BTW, I went and voted on "Visual Studio for Linux" feature [here](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/18433768-visual-studio-for-linux-os).
+If that's Microsoft's solution to the MonoDevelop 7 mess, I wish it can be there ASAP.